buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 **NOTE**: The spell cast for a year every day in the same place becomes permanent.

-**For each Magic Critical Success** obtained in the Magic Check, the duration doubles or you remove one month from the count to make it permanent.

 ### Major Image

 | **List**: | Illusion |